DarinJoshua-dev/Developement/README.md

-# Developement of Web Applications Using HTML, CSS, JavaScript
+# Developement of Web Applications Using HTML, CSS & JavaScript to create cool designs, logics and practice
 ## Training and Practice using various tools, knowledge and features of web development